sunil-2000/coherenceBoost/README.md

 Replication project for [Coherence boosting: When your pretrained language model is not paying enough attention](https://arxiv.org/pdf/2110.08294.pdf)

-I attempt to reproduce exact results of GPT2 and the coherence boosted GPT2 evaluation on LAMBADA; this is from Table 1 in the paper.
+I attempt to reproduce exact results of GPT2 and the coherence boosted GPT2 accuracy evaluations on LAMBADA; this is from Table 1 in the paper.

 ![Table1](table.png)